coderrio/Coderr.Documentation/docs/features/incidents/environments/index.md

 Environment tracking
 ====================

-Having Coderr activated in all environments can generate a lot of errors which will be corrected without the help of Coderr.
+Having Coderr activated in all environments generates errors which already is corrected without the help of Coderr, especially in your development environment.

-We therefore allow you to track in which environment the errors have been detected in.
+Coderr allows you to track in which environment the errors have been detected.
+You can both automatically discard errors in a specific environment, or simply just reset it.

-In that way you can delete all errors which have been found in a single environment.

 ![](../../../screens/features/environments/quickfacts.png)